-Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the cost of the respective assets.
+Borrowing costs directly attributable to the acquisition, construction, or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalized as part of the cost of the respective assets.
 All other borrowing costs are expensed in the period they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.

-(19)Post-employment benefits
+(19) Post-employment benefits

 All regular employees of the Company and its domestic subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
 Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and its domestic subsidiaries.
-Therefore, fund assets are not included in the Group's consolidated financial statements.
+Therefore, fund assets are not included in the Company's consolidated financial statements.
+Pension benefits for employees of the overseas subsidiaries and the branches are provided in accordance with the respective local regulations.

 For the defined contribution plan, the Company and its domestic subsidiaries will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
-The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due (overseas subsidiaries and branches make contribution to the plan based on the requirements of local regulations).
+The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
+Overseas subsidiaries and branches make contribution to the plan based on the requirements of local regulations.